rndmaccess/tea-buddy/README.md

-A simple tea timer with a cute amd retro interface to time your tea!
+A simple tea timer with a cute and retro interface to time your tea!